mstable/MIPs/TDP/tdp-47.md

 Once this initial post has been provided, the Cat Herder of the mStableDAO will be following up with a response detailing the next steps for the funding request, and give additional time and opportunity to Meta Governors to comment and feedback the request in greater detail over a period of 1 week.

 2.)
-If no strong objections to the request have been formed during this time, the Cat Herder will be moving the request towards a formal proposal in the following week, where additional feedback and more in-depth details can be provided for another week.
+Once general consensus to the request has been formed during this time, the Cat Herder will be moving the request towards a formal proposal in the following week, where additional feedback and more in-depth details can be provided for another week.

 3.)
 Once the feedback and additional input has been provided in the formal proposal, necessary adaptations will be made for the proposal until basic consensus has been formed on the request, after which the proposal will be moved towards a Snapshot vote, as per [usual governance process](https://mips.mstable.org/MIPS/mip-20.html).